Arnold Sommerfeld

-He introduced the second quantum number (azimuthal quantum number) and the third quantum number (magnetic quantum number).
+Sommerfeld introduced the second quantum number, azimuthal quantum number, and the third quantum number, magnetic quantum number.
 He also introduced the fine-structure constant and pioneered X-ray wave theory.

 Early life and education

-Sommerfeld was born in 1868 to a family with deep ancestral roots in Prussia.
-His mother Cäcilie Matthias (1839–1902) was the daughter of a Potsdam builder.
-His father Franz Sommerfeld (1820–1906) was a physician from a leading family in Königsberg, where Arnold's grandfather had resettled from the hinterland in 1822 for a career as Court Postal Secretary in the service of the Kingdom of Prussia.
+Arnold Johannes Wilhelm Sommerfeld was born on 5 December 1868 in Königsberg (now Kaliningrad, Russia) into a family with deep ancestral roots in Prussia.
+His mother, Cäcilie Matthias (1839–1902), was the daughter of a Potsdam builder.
+His father, Franz Sommerfeld (1820–1906), was a physician from a leading family in Königsberg, where Arnold's grandfather had resettled from the hinterland in 1822 for a career as Court Postal Secretary in the service of the Kingdom of Prussia.
 Sommerfeld was baptized a Christian in his family's Prussian Evangelical Protestant Church, and although not religious, he would never renounce his Christian faith.

-Sommerfeld studied mathematics and physical sciences at the Albertina University of his native city, Königsberg, East Prussia.
-His dissertation advisor was the mathematician Ferdinand von Lindemann, and he also benefited from classes with mathematicians Adolf Hurwitz and David Hilbert and physicist Emil Wiechert.
-His participation in the student fraternity Deutsche Burschenschaft resulted in a dueling scar on his face.
-He received his Ph.D. on 24 October 1891 (age 22).
+Sommerfeld studied mathematics and physical sciences at the University of Königsberg.
+His thesis advisor was the mathematician Ferdinand von Lindemann, and he also benefited from classes with mathematicians Adolf Hurwitz and David Hilbert and physicist Emil Wiechert.
+His participation in the student fraternity Burschenschaft resulted in a dueling scar on his face.
+He received his Ph.D. on 24 October 1891.

 After receiving his doctorate, Sommerfeld remained at Königsberg to work on his teaching diploma.
 He passed the national exam in 1892 and then began a year of military service, which was done with the reserve regiment in Königsberg.
 He completed his obligatory military service in September 1893, and for the next eight years continued voluntary eight-week military service.
 With his turned up moustache, his physical build, his Prussian bearing, and the fencing scar on his face, he gave the impression of being a colonel in the hussars.